bradleyeric95/bradleyeric95/README.md

 - 👋 Hi, I’m @bradleyjennings.
-- 👀 I’m a Software Tester specialising in Test Automation.
+- 👀 I’m a Technical Tester specialising in Test Automation.
 - 🌱 I’m currently learning about TypeScript.
 - 📫 How to reach me - [Bradley Jennings](https://www.linkedin.com/in/bradley-jennings-b55a14181/) on LinkedIn.